Leaving public housing

 Are you leaving public housing?

-You might be ready to move out of social housing for several reasons.
+You might be ready to move out of public housing for several reasons.
 For example:

 - a new job and a better income

 - your children have left home and you have more room than you need